memoryleak47/memoryleak47.github.io/slotted-egraphs-demystified-ii/README.md

 To make an example: `x-y` and `x-x` are entirely unrelated e-nodes in the slotted setting.
 There is no bijective renaming one can apply to go from one to the other, in either direction.

-This is of particular relevance for redundant slots, as their semantics is explicitly based on freshness.
+This is of particular relevance for redundant variables, as their semantics is explicitly based on freshness.
 For that, let's consider the example `λx. λy. x+y`:

 ```